NicoloToia/Financial_Engineering/README.md

 - Hyperparameter Optimization: Employed Optuna to perform random search for optimizing learning rate and hidden layer size in a DNN.
 - Loss Function Minimization: Compared different configurations of learning rate and hidden size, evaluating their impact on the loss function.
 - DNN Performance: Analyzed the effect of hyperparameters on overfitting and generalization performance in a DNN​(Assignment2_EPLF_Report).

+### EPLF Assignment 3: Distributional Neural Networks and Quantile Regression
+- Quantile Regression Neural Networks: Applied quantile regression to capture boundaries of data distribution using pinball loss functions.
+- Distributional Neural Networks (DNN): Implemented DNNs using Normal and Johnson's SU distributions to capture probabilistic forecasting, tuning models via pinball and log-likelihood functions.
+- Model Comparison: Compared model performance using Pinball and Winkler scores, finding JSU-DNN to perform best overall​(Assignment3_EPLF_Report).

+## Risk Managment

+### RM Assignment 1: Hazard Rate and Z-Spread Calculation
+- Hazard Rate Curve Bootstrapping: Constructed hazard rate curves for investment grade (IG) and high yield (HY) bonds using bootstrapping and solving for hazard rates using MATLAB.
+- Z-Spread Calculation: Calculated the Z-spread for IG and HY bonds by applying a parallel shift to the zero-rate curve to equalize defaultable and risk-free bond prices.
+- Market-Implied Transition Matrix: Developed a time-homogeneous transition matrix for rating migrations, using the hazard rate curves​(Assignment_1_RM_Report).